megha-66/Sustainability-Ad-Analysis/README.md

 ### [Dataset Access](https://drive.google.com/drive/folders/1_Xn8QruZ9ngu1Chiifq9ePc_RMozMOah?usp=drive_link)
-### In this project, I have done a Thematic Analysis of video-based Advertisements.
+## In this project, a Thematic Analysis of video-based Advertisements that claim sustainable products has been done.
 The method used is :-

 1. Collecting Ads
 2. Trascribing each Ad